datazoompuc/datazoom.social/README.md

 The datazoom.social package facilitates access to official Brazilian social data.
-The package provides functions that download, pre-process and edit (in research-oriented ways) selected datasets, easing comprehension and research aimed at better understanding brazillian microdata.
+The package provides functions that download, pre-process and edit (in research-oriented ways) the Continuous PNAD (Continuous National Household Sample Survey), easing comprehension and research aimed at better understanding brazillian microdata.
+The Continuous PNAD is conducted through a sample of households with a rotation scheme.
+Thus, the same household is interviewed five times and, therefore, the same individuals are likely to be interviewed more than once.
+However, the identification of them is not provided.
+The survey is released from IBGE (Brazilian Institute of Geography and Statistics) and is produced periodically every quarter.
+It releases information such as the working-age population, average income, employed population, among other important indicators for socioeconomic research.

 This package is in development stage - more datasets will be released soon.